 In 1964 he was assigned to Denver for his three-year regency experience.
 He taught Latin and religion to sophomores during his first year, which he spent at Regis High School.
 For the next two years, Fr.
 Jack taught accounting at Regis College.
 A highlight of that assignment was his experience of a deeper love for his Jesuit vocation and the teaching of accounting.
 Luckily for him, the Jesuit Provincial at the time recognized Jack’s passion for the field and supported him in tailoring his ministry accordingly; he granted him permission to pursue doctoral studies at the University of Missouri.

 At the end of the third year of theology studies in Toronto, Fr.
 Jack and his classmates were ordained to the priesthood in St. Louis.
 The ordaining bishop was Fr.
 Jack’s second cousin, then-Bishop Raymond Hunthausen of Helena, Mont., who subsequently became the Archbishop of Seattle.
-At the completion of his fourth year at Regis he received a Master of Sacred Theology degree from St. Mary University in Halifax.

 In the fall of 1971, Fr.
 Jack began full-time doctoral studies in accountancy at the University of Missouri.
 After earning his Ph.D. in 1974, he returned to Denver, eager to go back to Regis.

 After just one year as an assistant professor of accounting, Fr.
 Jack was named director of the Division of Administrative Science and Business.
 Two years later he helped develop, and later became the first director of, the school’s Master of Business Administration program, which continues to this day.

 As much as he left a mark on the accounting program at Regis, the school made a bigger impact on him.

 “The warm community of faith and dedicated students and professors made this a most life-giving experience for me,” he said.
 “My experiences at Regis were significant in my formation as a Jesuit.”